In Good Heart Farm

 Secondary Contact: Benjamin Shields

-Internship informationGeneral Farm Description: We are a small, family produce farm of 11 years located about 10 miles west of downtown Pittsboro, NC.
-The farm was loved and cultivated by the late Bill Dow, who was the first NC farmer to have his farm certified organic and one of the founders of the Carrboro Farmers’ Market.
-The farmland is now owned and operated by Patricia Parker, Benjamin Shields, and crew (one full-time employee, two part-time employees, and a number of volunteers).
+Internship informationGeneral Farm Description: We are a small, family produce farm of 11 years located about 7 miles west of downtown Pittsboro, NC.
+The farm was loved and cultivated by the late Bill Dow, who was the first NC farmer to have his farm certified organic and was also one of the founders of the Carrboro Farmers’ Market.
+The farmland is now owned and operated by Patricia Parker and Benjamin Shields with help from our employees and volunteers.
 We strive to continue Bill’s legacy and farm in a way that is ecologically healthy & communally strengthening.
 Currently we grow year-round on about 5 acres (3 in orchard and 2 in garden).
-Rotation, cover crops, and compost are central to our production philosophy of feeding the soil biology to feed the crops.
-We grow a little over 100 different varieties of vegetables, a few different fruits (strawberries,melons, apples, pears, and blueberries) as well as annual cut flowers.
+Rotation, cover crops, mineral balancing, and other generative methods are central to our production philosophy of feeding the soil biology to feed the crops.
+We grow a little over 100 different varieties of vegetables, a few different fruits (strawberries, apples, pears, and blueberries), herbs, as well as some annual cut flowers.
 We also make value-added products such as garlic braids, dried herb blends, teas, tinctures, salves, and more.
-We grow year round by using various season extension tools, variety selection and a few different marketing channels, namely our CSA, farmer's markets, local restaurants and our local cooperative grocery store.
-We believe access to healthy food is a human right.
-We offer sponsored CSA shares for community members in need & we also offer pay what you can opportunities for community members in need at markets.
+We grow year round by using season extension tools and variety selection and market through our CSA, 2 farmer's markets, local restaurants and our local cooperative grocery store.
+We believe access to healthy and culturally relevant food is a human right.
+We offer sponsored CSA shares for community members in need and pay-what-you-can opportunities for community members in need at markets.
 Our food security efforts are financially supported by many of our community members.
-We like to be part of the community and we enjoy participating in the Abundance Foundation's PepperFest, the Carolina Farm Stewardship Association's (CFSA) Piedmont Farm Tour, and the Center for Environmental Farming Systems (CEFS) Farm to Fork fundraiser, among other events (when there's not a global pandemic on).
+We like to be part of the community and we enjoy participating in the Abundance Foundation's PepperFest, the Carolina Farm Stewardship Association's (CFSA) Piedmont Farm Tour, and the Center for Environmental Farming Systems (CEFS) Farm to Fork fundraiser, among other events.

 CRAFT Member Farm?
 No

-Internship Ends: mid-December 2021 at the earliest, but would prefer through March 2023 (or longer, with pay raises with time working)
+Internship Ends: mid-December 2022 at the earliest, but would prefer through March 2023 (or longer, with pay raises with time working)

 Application Deadline: Until the position is filled.

 Meals: No, though we do have semi-regular potlucks.
 And we are more than happy to share produce and other farm goods.

-Stipend: We will start at $10-$12/hour, depending on skill set and experience.
-If you are reliable and do good work with a good attitude, you will earn a raise.
+Stipend: We will start at $12-$14/hour, depending on skill set and experience.
+We will give regular raises with time and development of skills.
 The longer you stay with us, the more you will earn.
 You are also welcome to as much produce as you would like to take for your household.